ozlael/UpsamplingRenderingDemo/README.md

 # Upsampling Rendering Demo

 Upsampling Rendering is old school but common trick for low end devices, not only for mobiles but also PC.
 Since many low-end devices have very high resolution but GPU power is still low, Pixel processing is still heavy.
 If you want to keep high quality look&feel for low-en devices, one of simplest way is reducing resolution.
 You may simply implement as using Screen.SetResolution().
 But, users easily can recognize that is is low resolution because entire rendering results are low resolution.
-This demo's key trick is that the overay UI is full resolution.
+This demo's key trick is that the overlay UI is full resolution.

 ## Implementation